mickjc750/str/README.md

 	strbuf_assign(&mybuf, cstr("Hello"));
 	strbuf_append(yourbuf, cstr(" Fred"));

- When passing a string to a function which doesn't need to change it's characters, such as a function which might otherwise take a const char*, you should pass it a view of the string.
+ When passing a string to a function which doesn't need to change its characters, such as a function which might otherwise take a const char*, you should pass it a view of the string.
 Almost all strbuf functions will return a view of the buffer.

 	strview_t title_view = strbuf_view(&title_buf);	// view the buffer
 	title_set(title_view);	// pass the view to a function

- If the receiver of a strview_t wishes to guarantee the existence of the data after it returns, then it should assign it to it's own buffer.
+ If the receiver of a strview_t wishes to guarantee the existence of the data after it returns, then it should assign it to its own buffer.

 &nbsp;
 # Use of regular C strings and string literals with functions that take a strview_t